 In this hour, the strength of the PRI arises from our capacity for change, from our ability to change responsibly.
 This is what the Nation demands.

 Our vision and our historical link with the government assured us the opportunity to participate in the great changes in the country.
 The strength of the government was to a large extent the strength of our Party.
-But today the moment is different: only our capacity, our initiative, our presence in Mexican society, and our work, is what will give us strength.
+But today the moment is different: only our capacity, our initiative, our presence in Mexican society, and our work, are what will give us strength.

 No one can replace our effort.
-Nobody can assure us a role in the transformation of Mexico if we do not fight for it if we do not win it before the citizens.
+Nobody can assure us a role in the transformation of Mexico if we do not fight for it and if we do not win it before the citizens.

 The stage was left behind in which the political struggle took place, essentially, within our organization and not with other parties.
 Those times have passed.